david-yu/docker-wordpress/README.md

 Docker Wordpress Example
 =====================

-A Wordpress example that can deploy on Docker Datacenter through the UI or CLI
+A Wordpress and MySQL example that can deploy on Docker EE through the UI or CLI for both Swarm and Kubernetes orchestration.

 ## Kubernetes - Docker EE 2.0 Standard or Advanced